William B. McKoy Collection

 McKoy married Katherine Bacon on December 15, 1886, with whom he would have five children.
 William B. McKoy died November 16, 1928 in Wilmington.

-25 Linear Feet (Contains 18 bankers boxes, 1 oversize box, and 3 oversize folders)
+24 Containers (Contains 18 bankers boxes, 2 document boxes, 1 oversize box, and 3 oversize folders)

 This collection is arranged by numerical block within the original Wilmington city limits.
 Other locations include Wrightsville Beach, Eagle Island, and Burkirmer’s tract at sound.